Back in Europe I always regarded Coconut milk as something super fancy and difficult to come bye

 That’s how they do it here in the tropics, but I figured you might not be able to do that at home.

-Once you have scraped your fresh coconut into small pieces, blend it with some water to a thick milk like consistency.
+Once you have scraped your fresh coconut into small pieces, blend it with some water to thick milk-like consistency.

 Strain the precious homemade coconut milk and place the strained coconut mash back into the mixer with some more water.